Nicotine gum: Hepatotoxicity

 Nicotine that enters the gastrointestinal system is largely metabolized by the liver.
 Nicotine used in NRT products has not been shown to cause or worsen liver damage.

 Reproduction and development

 There is insufficient evidence to establish a relationship between NRT use in pregnancy and increased risk of fetal loss and spontaneous abortion, birth weight, preterm birth, neonatal intensive care admissions, or incidence of congenital abnormalities.
-There is no evidence of significantly poorer reproductive or developmental outcome in NRT users who are pregnant.
+There is no evidence of significantly poorer reproductive or developmental outcomes in NRT users who are pregnant.
 No studies on nicotine gum use in nursing mothers have been reported.

-Nicotine gum is designated pregnancy risk category C by the US Food and Drug administration, indicating that while animal studies have demonstrated an adverse effect on the fetus, there is an absence of adequate and well-controlled studies in pregnant women.
+Nicotine gum is designated pregnancy risk category C by the US Food and Drug Administration, indicating that while animal studies have demonstrated an adverse effect on the fetus, there is an absence of adequate and well-controlled studies in pregnant women.
 The potential benefits may therefore warrant the use of nicotine gum in pregnant women despite the potential risks.